 In Massachusetts, a breathalyzer refusal (which is also known as a chemical test refusal) results in the Massachusetts RMV automatically suspending the individual’s driver’s license for at least 6 months.
 A Breathalyzer & Chemical Test Refusal Suspension Lawyer may be able to help you save your license from these penalties.

 Melanie’s Law increased the penalties for refusing a breathalyzer if you are arrested for OUI in Massachusetts.
 Also, there is generally no ability to get a Hardship License during the term of a Breath Test Refusal Suspension.
 However, in some cases, it is still possible.
 Contact an attorney to find out how.

-- For an 4th offense OUI, your drivers license will be suspended for life for a chemical test refusal.
+- For a 4th offense OUI, your driver’s license will be suspended for life for a chemical test refusal.

 Intentionally refusing to cooperate with police during the breath test process, such as refusing to blow enough air into the breathalyzer constitutes a breathalyzer refusal under the Massachusetts breathalyzer law.